-10.2 Teaching - Supervision - Juries
+8.2 Teaching - Supervision - Juries

-10.2.1 Teaching
+8.2.1 Teaching

-• S. Chevillard gives "Colles" (oral examination preparing undergraduate students for the competitive examination to enter French Engineering Schools) at Centre International de Valbonne (CIV) (2 hours per week).
-In 2022, he also gave a course on Carbon Footprints at Polytech Sophia Antipolis, as a participant of the course Environmental Issues addressed to all students of Polytech, whatever their pathway (level L3; the course on Carbon Footprints was 2 hours long and represented a fifth of the whole course; it was repeated 3 times, due to the year group being divided into three sub-groups).
+- S. Chevillard gives "Colles" (oral examination preparing undergraduate students for the competitive examination to enter French Engineering Schools) at Centre International de Valbonne (CIV) (2 hours per week).
+In 2023, he also gave a course on Carbon Footprints at Polytech Sophia Antipolis, as a participant of the course Environmental Issues addressed to all students of Polytech, whatever their pathway (level L3; the course on Carbon Footprints was 2 hours long and represented a fifth of the whole course; it was repeated 4 times, due to the year group being divided into four sub-groups). - S. Chevillard and M. Olivi gave a one-day Doctoral Workshop on Science, Environment and Society (in collaboration with G. Urvoy-Keller, S. Icart and L. Deneire, I3S).
+The first half-day was inspired by the workshop SEnS, created by S. Quinton (Inria, SPADES) and E. Tannier (Inria, BEAGLE).